Table of Contents

 How would you know if the server is down?

 Suppose a single computer server manages various databases, websites, and music, and the database suddenly becomes unavailable while the websites and music continue to function normally.
 In that case, the problem is likely to be with the database server programs.
-By identifying the available resources and which are not, you can quickly figure out what went wrong.
+By identifying the available resources and those that are not, you can quickly figure out what went wrong.

 If there is a Breach of Cybersecurity server crashes can occur